 The Natural Resources Council of Maine has received many honors and awards for our work protecting the nature of Maine.
 We thank all of the groups who have named NRCM as a recipient of their award and share our commitment to keeping Maine’s environment clean and healthy.

-Sustainable Maine Director Sarah Nichols and former staffer Chrissy Adamowicz are featured in this award video for their indispensable role in crafting, shepherding, and stewarding this first-in-the-nation law.
+Sustainable Maine Director Sarah Nichols is featured in this award video for her indispensable role in crafting, shepherding, and stewarding this first-in-the-nation law.

 2015 - NRCM CEO Lisa Pohlmann received a Women in Conservation Award from the National Wildlife Federation.